Peter0x44/peter0x44.github.io/content/posts/universal_vector2_cpp_pt2.md

 In this blog post, I will be demonstrating a type with these constraints for conversion:
 1. Have `x` and `y` members that can be converted to `float`
 2. Can be constructed from two `float`s
-3. The type will support bidirectional conversion using both conversion operators (outgoing) and converting constructors (incoming)

-Some of these constraints are optional and can be omitted or changed depending on what kinds of types you want automatic conversions to/from.
-For example, you might choose to only allow exact type matches (no `float` <-> `double` conversions) (modify constraint 2), or only allow one-way conversions (skip constraint 3).
+3. Support outgoing conversions to any type that has `x` and `y` members and can be constructed from two `float`s, including higher precision types like `double`
+4. Prevent implicit incoming conversions from types with different member types (like `double`)

+These are just examples, and you should adjust them to match your specific requirements.
+For instance, you might allow only exact type matches, permit bidirectional conversions with any precision, or restrict conversions to only one direction.

 The implementation of these constraints varies dramatically depending on which C++ standard you're targeting.
 Let's see how this evolves from the modern versions down to the more complex legacy versions.